convidaC4C/convida/howto/howtoV2.md

 __Step 3:__ Open the menu that you find at the top left of screen and click the option 'Run Sql'

-__Step 4:__ There you can choose some templates but you can choose empty because you have the script done

-__Step 5:__ Finally copy your script and click execute.
+__Step 4:__ Finally copy your script and click execute.
 Here[https://github.com/convidaC4C/convida/blob/master/howto/ScriptDB] you will find the our script

 ## DB2 instance creation in ibm cloud.